diogotcorreia/master-thesis/docs/content/ch02-background.typ

 However, `__kwdefaults__` is a dictionary, meaning it is possible to pollute individual values.

-It might be more attractive to pollute functions specific to a certain application, but there are also universal gadgets present in the Python standard library.
+It might be more attractive to pollute userland functions specific to a certain application, but there are also universal gadgets present in the Python standard library.
 For instance, one gadget available in the `subprocess` module is the `Popen` constructor, which takes a `umask` named parameter.